hanhee-song/github-visualizer/README.md

 ## How it works

-The visualizer sends XHR requests via the Github API - one to retrieve the SHA of the most recent commit, one to retrieve the file tree, and a series of requests to retrieve the contents of every ```.js``` or ```.jsx``` file.
+The visualizer sends XHRs via the Github API - one to retrieve the SHA of the most recent commit, one to retrieve the file tree, and a series of requests to retrieve the contents of every ```.js``` or ```.jsx``` file.
 It stores each file as a node and examines file dependencies to construct links between each file.
-Any line with an ```import``` or ```require``` statement is parsed into a link between the two files.
+Using a combination of data structures, memoization, and regex, the parser rapidly determines the tree structure and converts ```import``` or ```require``` statements into links.
 The resulting JSON is then rendered in D3.

 #### Notes

-* The visualizer ignores any file named ```bundle```
+* The visualizer ignores any file named ```bundle.js``` or ```bundle.js.map```
 * References to node modules or files outside of the specified subdirectory are ignored
-* Nodes are grouped and colored by the subdirectory immediately following the specified directory, e.g. with a specified directory of ```frontend```, all files in ```frontend/actions``` will be one color and all files in ```frontend/components``` will be a separate color.
+* Nodes are grouped and colored by the subdirectory immediately following the specified directory, e.g. with a specified directory of ```frontend/component```, all files in ```frontend/components/channel``` will be one color and all files in ```frontend/components/workspace``` will be a separate color.
 Providing a subdirectory (if applicable) will result in more colorful graphs
-* The subdirectory field takes in only one folder.
-Attempting to nest folders will result in an error
+* The subdirectory field can take in any number of folders